adobe/helix-home/hackathons/rum-3-sfo.md

 ##### Accommodation

 The closest hotel in walking distance is the Intercontinental San Francisco.
-The hotel is good, the walk to the office, while not terrible, involves seenig some of the rougher parts of the city.
+The hotel is good, the walk to the office, while not terrible, involves seeing some of the rougher parts of the city.

 ### Goals